Become a member Call our safeguarding helpline

 If safeguarding policies and procedures are in place, everyone can have a good time with peace of mind that should there be any concerns about the welfare of a young person, there is a system in place to ensure concerns are dealt with in an appropriate way.

-The recent changes to the ‘Positions of Trust’ law are a welcome amendment, expanding the umbrella of positions of trust to include sports coaches and faith leaders.
+The changes to the ‘Positions of Trust’ law were a welcome amendment, expanding the umbrella of positions of trust to include sports coaches and faith leaders.

 Government guidance requires faith communities to ensure that safeguarding arrangements are in place – and that they’re fit for purpose in various settings such as when taking a group away for a camp or residential.
 Would you know, for example, what to do in the case of a child who is bed-wetting?
 Or a young person who has additional needs?